The Lost World: Jurassic Park (film score): Themes

-Less memorable but much more frequently heard is the film's second new theme, a haunting four-note melody.
+The film's second new theme is a four-note melody, which is more frequently heard.
 The film opens with this motif, and it frequently returns to convey Isla Sorna's dark, mysterious nature and the dinosaurs that inhabit it.

 Style and orchestration

 The score to The Lost World takes on a very different tone from that of Jurassic Park.
 The first film balances tense action scoring and horror elements with a sense of wonderment and awe, but the sequel is mostly devoid of the latter.
 Williams elected to play up the film's jungle setting with a variety of percussion instruments (including congas, bongos, "jungle drums", gourds, log drums, and tabla).
 These are heard during many scenes on Isla Sorna, sometimes as a quiet rhythmic background and sometimes as an intense, grooving foundation for brassy action music.
 The brooding, tropical atmosphere is further enhanced by other instruments, such as shakuhachi and "animal sounds" played by a synthesizer.
 The themes described above are present in some cues, but much of the music is not based on any identifiable theme.

 Another common stylistic element in this score is aleatoric writing.
 To create a sense of chaos and terror, Williams provides a series of pitches to a group of instruments and instructs them to play them quickly ad lib for a given number of measures.
 Although this technique has been used in many scores by Williams and other composers, The Lost World employs this effect with unusual frequency, particularly for scenes involving the Compsognathus.